IntelligentSoftwareSystems/Galois/README.md

 Running Distributed Galois
 ---------

-Please refer to README-DIST in the dist_apps directory for more details on running distributed benchmarks.
+Please refer to `dist_apps/README.md` for more details on running distributed benchmarks.

 Documentation